-ANZ New Zealand's cash flow hedges consist principally of interest rate swaps that are used to protect against exposures to variability in future interest cash flows on non-trading assets and liabilities which bear interest at variable rates or which are expected to be refunded or reinvested in the future.
+ANZ New Zealand's cash flow hedges comprise interest rate swaps that are used to protect against exposures to variability in future interest cash flows on non-trading assets and liabilities which bear interest at variable rates or which are expected to be refunded or reinvested in the future.
 The amounts and timing of future cash flows, representing both principal and interest flows, are projected for each portfolio of financial assets and liabilities on the basis of their forecast repricing profile.
 This forms the basis for identifying gains and losses on the effective portions of derivatives designated as cash flow hedges.

-Analysis of the cash flow hedging reserve

-ANZ New Zealand NZ Branch
+Analysis of the cash flow hedging reserve ANZ New Ze aland NZ Branch

-30/09/2012 30/09/2011 30/09/2012 30/09/2011
+30/09/2013 30/09/2012 30/09/2013 30/09/2012

 Deferred gain / (loss) attributable to hedges of:

-Variable rate loan assets 208 219 - -
+Variable rate loan assets (18) 208 - -

-Variable rate liabilities Short term re-issuances of fixed rate customer and wholesale (29) (33) - -
+Variable rate liabilities 15 (29) - -

+Short term re-issuances of fixed rate customer and wholesale deposit liabilities 29 (38) - -
-deposit liabilities (38) (45) -

-Total cash flow hedging reserve 141 141 -
+Total cash flow hedging reserve 26 141 - -

-All underlying hedged cash flows are expected to be recognised in the income statement in the period in which they occur, which is anticipated to take place over the next 0-10 years (30/09/2011 0-10 years).
+All underlying hedged cash flows are expected to be recognised in the income statement in the period in which they occur, which is anticipated to take place over the next 0-10 years (30/09/2012 0-10 years).